OpenSwitchNOS/openswitch-ops-switchd-container-plugin/DESIGN.md

 /dev/proc/net, excluding bridge_normal, ovsnet-dev, and lo.
 For hardware status, rate and burst values are fixed at 1,000,000,000 and local priority is fixed at zero.

+## Access Control Lists
+Access Control Lists (ACLs) are supported in the container as follows:
+ACLs can be created and entries added and removed  to the ACLs.
+The ACLs can applied to and removed from interfaces within container.
+The ACLs will not filter traffic within the container.

 ## References
 -------------